 Kerry Sawyer (NOAA) asked at what point the Data Cube activities might transition from groups like SDCG to the LSI-VC.
 Jonathon Ross (GA) noted that there is a lot of complementarity between the Data Cube development (e.g. Kenya, supported by the SEO), and what is envisioned for the LSI-VC, and so the transition should be natural.

-Brian Killough (NASA/SEO) noted that the Kenya activity will likely be followed next year by a Colombia Data Cube, and that there is a great opportunity for CEOS to scale globally informed by the current pilot activities.
+Brian Killough (SEO) noted that the Kenya activity will likely be followed next year by a Colombia Data Cube, and that there is a great opportunity for CEOS to scale globally, informed by the current pilot activities.
 Brian sees the LSI-VC providing a cross-cutting capability, in support of the definition and implementation of key components like analysis ready data.
 He also noted that LSI-VC could play a role in integrated data products (e.g. Landsat-Sentinel-2 combined datasets).

 Astrid-Christina Koch (EC) thanked the team members, noting that she is currently looking for a European Commission representative with land expertise to participate in the LSI-VC, and hopes to be able to confirm a participant shortly.

-Chu Ishida (JAXA) noted that he was please to see both optical and SAR data being covered, and stressed the importance of the LSI-VC, given the increasing number of missions to coordinate and growing user demand.
+Chu Ishida (JAXA) noted that he was pleased to see both optical and SAR data being covered, and stressed the importance of the LSI-VC, given the increasing number of missions to coordinate and growing user demand.